jamesho451/Auto-Check-ARK-Mod-Update/README.md

 1.6  Test by running the following command:

-echo "THIS IS A TEST EMAIL" | mail -s "Test" <your email address>
+echo "THIS IS A TEST EMAIL" | mail -s "Test" "your email address"(don't include ")

 you should receive an email